npm/static-pages/jobs.md

   <h2>npm is hiring</h2>
 </hgroup>

-We are currently accepting applications for a [summer internship](#internship).
+We are currently accepting applications for a [lead product designer](#lead-product-designer) and a [summer intern](#internship).
 Even if that's not what you have in mind, if you would like to work with us and have skills you think would be helpful, please send an email with evidence of your experience (like your resume, or links to LinkedIn/GitHub/wherever) to [jobs@npmjs.com](mailto:jobs@npmjs.com).

 We’d like to hear from you.

+## Lead Product Designer

+npm is the largest module repository in the world, built to help developers connect and share JavaScript code.
+Since its inception in 2013, our passionate community has shared more than 230,000 modules, and in the last week alone, they’ve downloaded these almost a billion times.

+We also are a key part of the inner-source movement, which takes lessons learned in developing open source software and applies them to help companies develop software internally.

+### about this role

+We are incredibly proud of our community and we’re looking for a lead product designer who can help us understand and better meet their needs.

+As Lead Product Designer, you will help us understand the diverse needs of our different user types — from the hack school grad dabbling in his first open source project to the seasoned programmer looking for the right tools for her company.
+You will then advocate for our users while collaborating with our engineering, marketing, product, and leadership teams.

+Your role will range from product thinking, to interaction, to pixel-perfect detailed mockups.

+* You are comfortable working openly, sharing works in progress, and explaining your thought process.
+* You build expressive prototypes, whether they are in Axure, InVision, or HTML/CSS/JS.
+Your choice of tools doesn’t matter.
+We care that you are able to communicate detail in transitions, animations, and complex interactions.
+* You will expand our existing brand language and show us how to use it to create compelling components and user flows.
+* You have experience presenting your work to a team in a crit-based environment, and the humility to look objectively at ways to improve it.
+* You are comfortable running user tests to validate design decisions.
+Whether you use online surveys, site data, or qualitative interviews, you can back up complex decisions that need the additional user insight.
+* You don’t have to be a programmer, but you love designing for developers and could get into CLI workflows.
+* You appreciate our slightly quirky aesthetic and can see ways to run with it.

+This position will be based in our offices in Oakland, CA, and we are not looking for remote candidates for this position.

 ## Internship